-To: The Idaho Statesman
+To: The McClatchy Company

-I hereby assign to the Pacific Northwest Newspaper Guild, TNG-CWA 37082, and authorize the Employer to deduct weekly from any salary earned or to be earned by me as an employee, an amount equal to Guild initiation fees, dues and assessments as certified by the Treasurer of the Guild starting in the first week in the month following the date of this assignment.
-I further authorize and request the Employer to remit the amount deducted to the Pacific Northwest Newspaper Guild, TNG-CWA 37082, no later than the 10th day of each month.
+I hereby assign to the Pacific Northwest Newspaper Guild-CWA, and authorize the Employer to deduct each pay period from my earnings as an employee, an amount equal to Guild initiation fees, dues and assessments as certified by the Treasurer or designee of the Guild starting in the first pay period in the month following the date of this assignment.
+This amount is determined by the bylaws of the Pacific Northwest Newspaper Guild-CWA in the amount of 1.5%, subject to change by a vote of the membership.

+I further authorize and request the Employer to remit the amount deducted to the Pacific Northwest Newspaper Guild not later than the 10th day of the month following the month in which dues are deducted.

-This assignment and authorization shall remain in effect until revoked by me, but shall be irrevocable for a period of one year from the date appearing below or until the termination of the contract between yourself and the Guild, whichever occurs sooner.
+This assignment and authorization shall remain in effect until revoked by me, but shall be irrevocable for a period of one year from the date appearing below or until the termination of the contract between the Employer and the Guild, whichever occurs sooner.
 I further agree and direct that this assignment and authorization shall be continued automatically and shall be irrevocable for successive periods of one year each or for the period of each succeeding applicable contract between the Employer and the Guild, whichever period shall be shorter, unless written notice of its revocation is given by me to the Employer and to the Guild by registered mail not more than thirty (30) days and not less than fifteen (15) days prior to the expiration of each period of one year, or of each applicable contract between the Employer and the Guild, whichever occurs sooner.
 Such notice of revocation shall become effective for the calendar month following the calendar month in which the Employer receives it.
 This assignment and authorization is voluntarily made in order to pay my equal share of the Guild's costs of operation and is not conditioned on my present or future membership in the Guild.
 This assignment and authorization supersedes all previous assignments and authorizations heretofore given by me in relation to Guild initiation fees, dues and assessments.

 Employee's signature

-Date
+1 0

+Date.